 Common Peace Lily Pests and Diseases

-Unlike some houseplants, Peace Lily plants are susceptible to only a few diseases.
-This means that you just need to watch for serious signs of damage to know if something’s infecting your plant.
+Peace Lily plants are susceptible to only a few diseases, unlike some houseplants.
+This means you just need to watch for serious signs of damage to know if something’s infecting your plant.
 For pests, the problems are a little more widespread.

-Many of the pests that frequent indoor Peace Lily plants are easy to overlook due to their small size or habit of hiding.
-Wiping down the leaves once a month will remove dust and help you check for pests and early signs of disease.
+Many pests that frequent indoor Peace Lily plants are easy to overlook due to their small size or habit of hiding.
+Pest control methods include wiping down the leaves once a month will remove dust and help you check for pests and early signs of disease.
 Treatment is much easier when pests are caught early rather than after they spread to all of the leaves.

 The main disease affecting Peace Lily plants is root rot.
 It can be caused by a number of different fungal or bacterial infections, but you don’t need to identify the specific cause to treat it.

 Root rot sets in when the Peace Lily is kept too wet.
 They do require steady watering but don’t want to be watered daily and need to dry out between water applications.
 Many people make the mistake of giving them water too often and won’t let the soil at the very bottom of the pot get dry.

 Root rot causes symptoms like failure to grow, loss of random leaves throughout the plant, and yellowing in the new leaves.
 When you lift the plant from the pot, you may see black or brown roots that are mushy to the touch.
 Only trimming off the rotten roots and letting the soil dry out can treat the problem.
 You’ll also need to consider repotting your peace lily in fresh soil.

 This is a relatively uncommon viral infection that can spread between Peace Lily plants and other affected species.
 Once a plant becomes infected, new leaves may show a mottled pattern of light color over the usual dark green shade.